 “When we scan the QR code using our smartphones, an app will display and it further leads to viewing the image in 360 degrees”. – Dr D Jagannathan, Commissioner (in-charge), TNDA.

 TNDA uses cloud computing technology to allow users access to the images in 360 degrees.

 We at Scanova scanned the QR Code which led to this amazing 360 degree view of the Vettuvan Koil, a historical town located in Tamil Nadu.

 Currently, TNDA has printed a limited number of QR Code table calendars.
-The first batch is for high ranking Government officials.
-The department is still mulling over the idea of commercial production.

 The best part about adding QR Codes in calendars is that users can take a virtual tour of the past era with a single scan.
 But note that these are static QR Codes.
 It mans that content in them is permanent and cannot be edited.

 This is similar to a Product QR Code wherein detailed content can be shown via a QR Code printed on a small space on the product.

 What do you think of this unique table calendar?
 Share your thoughts in the comments section below.